E. M. Forster: Novels

-The monument to Forster in Stevenage, Hertfordshire, near Rooksnest where Forster grew up.
+The monument to Forster in Stevenage, Hertfordshire, near Rooks Nest where Forster grew up.
 He based the setting for his novel Howards End on this area, now informally known as Forster Country.

 Forster had five novels published in his lifetime.
 Although Maurice was published shortly after his death, it had been written nearly sixty years earlier.
 His first novel, Where Angels Fear to Tread (1905), tells of Lilia, a young English widow who falls in love with an Italian, and of the efforts of her bourgeois relatives to get her back from Monteriano (based on San Gimignano).
 Philip Herriton's mission to retrieve her from Italy has features in common with that of Lambert Strether in Henry James's The Ambassadors.
 Forster discussed James' novel ironically and somewhat disapprovingly in his book Aspects of the Novel (1927).
 Where Angels Fear to Tread was adapted as a 1991 film directed by Charles Sturridge, starring Helena Bonham Carter, Rupert Graves, Judy Davis and Helen Mirren.

 Next, Forster published The Longest Journey (1907), an inverted Bildungsroman following the lame Rickie Elliott from Cambridge to a career as a struggling writer and then a post as a schoolmaster, married to an unappealing Agnes Pembroke.
 In a series of scenes on the Wiltshire hills, which introduce Rickie's wild half-brother Stephen Wonham, Forster attempts a kind of sublime related to those of Thomas Hardy and D. H. Lawrence.

 Forster and his mother stayed at Pensione Simi, which was located in Palazzo Jennings Riccioli, Florence, in 1901.
 Forster took inspiration from this stay for the Pension Bertolini in A Room with a View.

 Forster's third novel, A Room with a View (1908), is his lightest and most optimistic.
 It was started in 1901, before any of his others, initially under the title Lucy.
 It explores young Lucy Honeychurch's trip to Italy with a cousin and the choice she must make between the free-thinking George Emerson and the repressed aesthete Cecil Vyse.
 George's father Mr Emerson quotes thinkers who influenced Forster, including Samuel Butler.
 It was adapted as a film of the same name in 1985 by the Merchant Ivory team, starring Helena Bonham Carter, Maggie Smith, Julian Sands, Denholm Elliott and Daniel Day-Lewis, and as a televised adaptation of the same name in 2007 by Andrew Davies.